Rhodesia: Economy

 Economically, Southern Rhodesia developed an economy that was narrowly based on the production of a few primary products, notably, chromium and tobacco.
 It was therefore vulnerable to the economic cycle.
 The deep recession of the 1930s gave way to a post-war boom.
 This boom prompted the immigration of about 200,000 whites between 1945 and 1970, taking the white population up to 307,000.
 A large number of these immigrants were of British working-class origin, with others coming from the Belgian Congo, Kenya, Tanzania, and later Angola and Mozambique.
 They established a relatively balanced economy, transforming what was once a primary producer dependent on backwoods farming into an modest industrial power which spawned a strong manufacturing sector, iron and steel industries, and modern mining ventures.
-These economic successes owed little to foreign aid apart from the immigration of skilled labour and backing from South Africa.
+These economic successes owed a lot to the immigration of skilled labour and backing from South Africa.

 The economy of the state of Rhodesia sustained international sanctions for a decade following the declaration of its independence, a resistance which waned as more southern African states declared independence and majority rule as well as the destruction caused by the Rhodesian Bush War.

+Transportation

+Rhodesia had its own road and rail network along with an airline, Air Rhodesia.
+The road network largely was found in white areas and there were by 1975 "about" 45,000 mi of paved roads.
+The railroad network was 1,568 mi long and matched the South African railroad gauge.
+Rhodesia also had connections via road and rail to neighboring countries.